Geoff Keighley

 He previously hosted the video game show GameTrailers TV, and G4tv.com.
-Keighley is also a freelance writer whose work has appeared in Kotaku among other publications.
+Keighley is also a freelance writer whose work has appeared in Kotaku, among other publications.
 His multi-media series The Final Hours, originally an article series published by GameSpot, features in-depth interviews and behind-the-scenes with developers of popular franchises like Portal, Mass Effect and Tomb Raider.

 Career

 Early career

 Geoff Keighley was born on June 24, 1978, to Patricia and David Keighley (1948–2025).
 He grew up in suburban Toronto with his two siblings, Chris and Jennifer.
-Keighley's parents were executives at IMAX, which came with membership in the Academy of Motion Picture Arts and Sciences; his father was the company's first chief quality officer.
+Keighley's parents were executives at IMAX Corporation, which came with membership in the Academy of Motion Picture Arts and Sciences; his father was the company's first chief quality officer.
 Through them, Keighley gained an appreciation of the Oscars and awards shows in general.
 He and his younger brother were exposed to computers and video games at a young age, both becoming fans of the medium.
 As a teenager, Keighley started GameSlice in 1996, a website for game reviews and journalism.

 Keighley's foray into video game reporting and presentation had been through Cybermania '94, the first video game awards show broadcast on television.
 Keighley was a teenager at the time, but, through his father's connections, was brought in to write the nomination announcements read by William Shatner.
 The show was not considered successful, but from it, Keighley was inspired to develop some type of equivalent of the Academy Awards for video games in his career.

 Keighley entered into the University of Southern California in 1997 to obtain a business degree.
 During that time, he pitched to GameStop a series of long-form articles to delve into the development of some popular games, inspired by VH1's Behind the Music.
 His first such work was "Blinded by Reality: The True Story Behind the Creation of Unreal", covering the development of Unreal.
-He had been able to get access to some of the behind the scenes at Epic Games as he had been friends with Epic's co-founder Mark Rein during his youth in Toronto.
+He was able to get behind the scenes access to Epic Games because he had been friends with Epic's co-founder Mark Rein during their youth in Toronto.
 Other such works Keighley wrote for GameSpot included deep dives into the development of Daikatana and Metal Gear Solid 2.
-Through these reports, Keighley gained numerous contacts with development studios, including open access to Valve.
-Following his business degree, Keighley entered into law school, inspired by a Time reporter suggesting he write in the crossover area of business and video games.
-Around this time in 2002, Keighley also began writing articles for Entertainment Weekly and Fortune, and was also brought as a co-host of The Electric Playground alongside Tommy Tallarico by the show's creator Victor Lucas.
+Through these articles, Keighley gained numerous contacts with development studios, including open access to Valve.
+Following the attainment of his business degree, Keighley entered into law school, inspired by a Time reporter suggesting he write about the crossover between business and video games.
+Around this time in 2002, Keighley also began writing articles for Entertainment Weekly and Fortune, and was also brought on as a co-host of The Electric Playground alongside Tommy Tallarico by the show's creator Victor Lucas.